Fauna of Indonesia: Wallacea

 Due to its distinct and varied geography this region contains many endemic and unique species of flora and fauna and has been divided into a number of distinct ecoregions; the mountain and lowland areas of Sulawesi, North Maluku, Buru and Seram in Maluku, the Lesser Sunda Islands (with Sumba a distinct ecoregion in its own right), Timor, and the islands in the Banda Sea.

 Mammals

 Wallacea harbours a total of 223 native mammal species, including 124 bat species; 126 mammals are endemic to this region.

 Birds

-650 bird species can be found in Wallacea, of which 265 species are endemic.
-Among the 235 genera represented, 26 of them are endemic.
-16 genera are restricted to Sulawesi and its surrounding islands.
-Approximately 356 species, including 96 endemic bird species live on the island of Sulawesi.
-One of them is the maleo (Macrocephalon maleo), a bird currently seen as endangered and found entirely within the Wallacea.
+The maleo (Macrocephalon maleo) occurs entirely within Wallacea.